Response to Climate Change

 California's Resource for Global Climate Change Information Official climate change website of State of California

 NOAA's Climate Resources Scientific and educational resources from National Oceanic and Atmospheric Administration

 US Army Corps of Engineers Responses to Climate Change Extensive weblinks and information on climate change impacts, adaptation and history of related USACE activities.
 Website notes that climate change impacts will be especially important in the western states.

-3. Changes to the Availability of Drinking Water Supplies due to droughts, changing patterns of precipitation and snowmelt, increased evaporation, and saltwater intrusion will result in changes to the availability of water for public water supply as well as for use in agriculture, industry, and energy production.
+3. Changes in the availability of drinking water supplies due to droughts, changing patterns of precipitation and snowmelt, increased evaporation, and saltwater intrusion to aquifers that will affect public water supply, agriculture, industry, and energy production.

-4. Waterbody Boundary Movement and Displacement will occur as rising sea levels move ocean and estuarine shorelines and as changes in water flow and precipitation affect the size of wetlands and lakes.
+4. Water-body boundary movement and displacements as rising sea levels move ocean and estuarine shorelines and as changes in water flow, precipitation and evaporation affect the size of wetlands and lakes.

-5. Changing Aquatic Biology as warmer water and changing flows result in significant deterioration of aquatic ecosystem health in some areas.
+5. Changing aquatic biology as warmer water and changing flows result in deterioration of aquatic ecosystem health in some areas.

-6. Collective Impacts on Coastal Areas will result from a combination of sea level rise, increased damage from floods and storms, changes in drinking water supplies, and increasing temperature and acidification of the oceans.
+6. Collective impacts on coastal areas resulting from a combination of sea level rise, increased damage from floods and storms, coastal erosion, saltwater intrusion to drinking water supplies, and increasing temperature and acidification of the oceans.